tomsoftware/GigE-Cam-Simulator/README.md

-# GigE-Cam-Simulator
+# GigE Camera Simulator

-This is a GigE Camera Simulator written in C#
+This is a GigE camera simulator written in C#.

-## Features:
+## Functions:
-- Discover: after starting this Camera should by answering discovery requests
+- Discover: answering discovery requests
-- Software trigger: acquire and provide images for software trigger requests
+- Software Trigger: Provide images for software trigger requests.

 ## How it works:
 The simulator is a state machine that provides access to a simulated camera memory.
-A GigE Vision Client can read and write this memory/registers to control the fake camera.
+A GigE Vision client can read and write to this memory/register to control the simulated camera.
-When the simulator starts it uses the "data/memory.xml" file to initial write default values to the memory (e.g. "Manufacturer_name" or "image-width").
+When the simulator starts, it uses the "data/memory.xml" file to initially write default values to the memory (e.g. "Manufacturer_name" or "image-width").
-Also, the camera description file "data/camera.xml" is written to the memory on startup that contains the feature description of the camera.
+In addition, the camera description file "data/camera.xml" is written into the memory at start-up, which contains the functional description of the camera.

-When the client writes to register 0x30c an image is sent to the client.
+When the client writes to register 0x30c, an image is sent to the client.

-## To config your simulator camera you need to:
+## To configure your simulator camera, you must:
-- edit "data/memory.xml" to setup memory values
+- edit the file "data/memory.xml" to set the memory values.
-- edit "data/camera.xml" if you want to change camera features
+- edit "data/camera.xml" if you want to change the camera functions
-- edit "Program.cs" to add logic to your camera and provide image-files
+- edit "program.cs" to add logic to the camera and provide image files

 ## Specification
 see: